 Sumptuous tea in a New Town landmark building

 Feel as though you’ve traveled back in time while immersed in the ornate details of the Georgian Tea Room inside the Dome.
-They offer a wide variety of different high tea experiences, making it a very inclusive and diverse afternoon tea in Edinburgh.
+They offer a wide variety of different afternoon tea experiences, making it a very inclusive and diverse afternoon tea in Edinburgh.

 From traditional to vegan and kid-friendly afternoon teas, there is a little something for everyone.
 Enjoy their classic scones with clotted cream and jam, or delight your taste buds with their savory sandwiches and tartlets.